piascikj/imdone/README.md

 Features
 ----
-- Now supports code style comments like this in code files
+- Supports code style comments like this in code files
   - `// FIXME: this is really broken`
 - Create tasks in any text file using markdown link syntax like
   - `[Finish the latest blog post](doing:0)`